How to Scan GitHub Repositories for Committed Secrets and other Code Snippets

 At its heart, the Nightfall platform is a machine learning platform built from the ground and centered around protecting the secrets, credentials, and data organizations use in their everyday work.
 To this end, we’ve built over a hundred detectors specifically tuned to the types of business-critical data that can often be left unattended in cloud systems.
 With our GitHub specific integrations, this translates to the ability to accurately detect API keys for nearly any service as well as encryption keys and certificates more generally.
 Because each of our detectors is specifically fed a dataset that includes tokens as well as context, our tests have consistently found our platform to have both a low false positive rate and a low false negative rate.
 Nightfall also permits the use of an allow list to exclude true positives that for whatever reason are meant to remain in your codebase such as credentials in test repositories.

 2. Nightfall can be implemented at any part of your security process

 Nightfall provides users with the ability to conduct scans manually as well as schedule scans in advance.
 Scheduled scans can be recurring and allow for the implementation of automatic periodic code reviews within your repos and across your organization.
 The Nightfall platform also can be used to detect secrets before and after pull requests as well.
-Through Nightfall Radar, our core GitHub repository scanner, you can manage scans of any diff within your repositories.
-Through the Nightfall DLP GitHub Action, you can have our detectors scan code before a pull request is merged.
-This pre-merge scanning process can also be automated through GitHub workflows.
 In this way, you get coverage on all your historical data as it exists today in GitHub, as well as proactive protection going forward as developers are merging in new code.